 The analysis includes whether the absolute speed of transport means is essential for passengers or the time to reach an airport or a railway station, waiting until departure, baggage handling or the actual time of travelling.
 The distance is estimated between destinations as the so-called "zones of equal accessibility" located downtown.
-Hence, an air passenger needs 3...4 hours to travel from the downtown of Nahariyya to the downtown of Khan Yunis will require 3...4 times longer than the STS.
+Hence, an air passenger needs 3...4 hours to travel from one downtown to another downtown in Taiwan or 2...2.5 times longer than the STS.